 Part-time faculty who are non-salaried (remunerated on a per-course basis) have "adjunct" status.
 Adjunct faculty do not serve on committees or as formal academic advisors.
 They are welcome to attend department and division meetings, where they have voice but not vote.
-They may also attend full faculty meetings, where they have neither voice nor vote.
+They may also attend full faculty meetings, where they have voice but not vote.
+[Approved by the Board of Trustees, April 2018]